Akashijk/Prompt-Tool/README.md

 A desktop application for generating and enhancing prompts for Stable Diffusion.
 It leverages local AI models through Ollama to provide a rich, interactive, and creative environment for prompt engineering.

+## ✨ Recent Feature Highlights

+*   **Prompt Evolver Overhaul:** The Prompt Evolver has been completely redesigned with a new UI featuring individually selectable, word-wrapping prompt cards.
+This makes comparing and selecting parent and child prompts a much more intuitive and readable experience.
+*   **Conceptual Prompt Breeding:** The AI for breeding prompts has been significantly upgraded.
+It now deconstructs parent prompts into their core concepts (subject, style, mood) and creatively blends them into novel, unique offspring, moving far beyond simple keyword mashing.
+*   **Context Menus & Better UX:** The Prompt Evolver now has right-click context menus for quick actions, and mouse wheel scrolling has been made smooth and reliable across all platforms.
+*   **Image to Prompt (Interrogator):** Generate a detailed Stable Diffusion prompt directly from an image using a local vision model (like LLaVA).

 ![Main Window Screenshot](assets/screenshot_main.png) <!-- Placeholder: Add a real screenshot here -->

 ## Key Features

 *   **Template-Based Generation:** Create complex prompts using simple templates and `__wildcard__` placeholders.
+Supports advanced syntax like `__!wildcard__` for unique rolls and `__wildcard:N-M__` for selecting multiple items.
 *   **Live Preview & Interaction:**
     *   Instantly see a generated prompt and click on wildcard-generated text to swap it with other options from the source file.
     *   Automatically detects missing wildcards used in your template and provides clickable links to generate them on the fly.
 *   **AI-Powered Enhancement:** Use a local LLM to enhance your base prompts, adding detail, style, and quality keywords.
+*   **AI Cleanup:** With one click, use an AI to automatically fix grammar, remove redundancies, and improve the flow of a generated prompt before enhancement.
 *   **Automatic Variations:** Generate cinematic, artistic, and photorealistic variations of your enhanced prompt with a single click.
 *   **Interactive Template Editor:**
+    *   Right-click context menu to easily add or adjust prompt weighting `(like this)1.2`, de-emphasis `[like this]`, roll for unique values, or select multiple items from a wildcard.
     *   Right-click to "Brainstorm with AI" to get suggestions and refine your template in a dedicated chat window.
     *   Double-click any `__wildcard__` to immediately open it in the Wildcard Manager.
     *   Select any text and right-click to instantly turn it into a new wildcard file.
     *   Drag and drop `__wildcard__` tags to easily reorder your prompt.
-    *   Get instant visual feedback with tooltips for `requires` clauses that are out of order.
+    *   Get instant visual feedback for missing wildcards and `requires` clauses that are out of order.
 *   **Advanced AI Brainstorming:**
     *   A dedicated chat window to brainstorm ideas.
 Load existing wildcards or templates into the chat to have the AI help you refine, expand, and improve them.
     *   Generate new wildcard files, templates from a concept, templates from *all* your existing wildcards, or even linked wildcard files from scratch.
     *   The AI automatically detects when a generated template or wildcard requires *new* wildcards, and provides clickable links to generate them.
     *   Select any text in the conversation and have the AI rewrite it based on your instructions ("make it more poetic", "add more technical details", etc.).
-*   **Full-Featured Wildcard Management:**
+*   **Full-Featured Wildcard Manager:** A comprehensive tool for managing your wildcard library.
     *   A powerful structured editor to easily manage complex choices with weights, tags, requirements, and includes.
     *   Choices are automatically sorted alphabetically when a file is loaded for a consistent editing experience.
     *   Advanced tools: Find & Replace, Find Similar Choices (fuzzy matching), and Find Duplicates.
     *   **Intelligent Refactoring:** When you rename a wildcard or change a choice's value, the app will offer to scan your entire project and automatically update all other wildcards that depend on it.
     *   Merge multiple wildcard files into a new one, intelligently combining their content.
     *   Scan your entire project to find unused wildcard files that can be archived or deleted.
+    *   **Dependency Graph:** View a visual graph of how wildcards depend on each other to better understand your prompt structure.
     *   **Interactive Validator:** Scan all files for errors (e.g., a `requires` clause pointing to a non-existent value).
 Double-click an error to jump directly to the problematic file and choice, or right-click to fix common issues automatically.
-    *   Use AI to suggest new choices for a wildcard, or to automatically add weights, tags, and other metadata to your existing choices.
+    *   **AI Assistant:** Use AI to suggest new choices, automatically add tags, refine choices with weights and requirements, fix grammar, or check for compatibility between two files.
 *   **SFW/NSFW Workflows:** Keep your SFW and NSFW content completely separate.
 The app dynamically switches template, wildcard, and system prompt directories.
 *   **Customizable System Prompts:** Edit the underlying instructions given to the AI for enhancement and variations to tailor its output to your needs.
 *   **History Viewer:** Browse, search, and reuse all your past enhanced prompts.
-Tracks which template was used for each generation and allows you to mark favorites.
+Tracks which template was used for each generation, allows you to mark favorites, and even edit prompts directly in the history view.
+*   **Image Interrogator:** Generate a detailed prompt from an image using a local multimodal model (like LLaVA).
+*   **Prompt Evolver & Conceptual Breeding:** A dedicated window for "breeding" new prompts.
+Select two or more "parent" prompts from your history, and a more advanced AI will deconstruct their core concepts (subject, style, mood) to generate unique, creative "child" prompts.
+The UI has been completely overhauled with selectable, word-wrapping prompt cards for a superior user experience.
 *   **Seed Management:** Easily switch between a fixed seed for reproducible results and random seeds for variety.
 *   **Modern UI:** Features a clean, modern interface with light and dark themes and adjustable font sizes.
 *   **Resource Management:** Automatically unloads AI models from VRAM when they are no longer in use by any window, helping to manage system resources efficiently.